-LEVELI LEVEL II LEVEL III LITS1001 LITS1002 LITS1003 At least 27 credits in LITS courses offered by the Department with at least ONE course in each of the available Literature Genres over Levels II and III.
-AND: FOUN1016 / FOUN1019 FOUN1002 Foreign Language 4 Free electives A minimum of 12 credits at Level III (which MUST include a research-linked course); the remaining 15 credits can be done at level II .
-AND: FOUN1201 FOUN1301 Free electives Free electives Registration in FOUN1019 reduces the number of credits which can be taken in free electives at Level I. Students who are exempt from the Foreign Language requirement $\underline{\text{MUST}}$ substitute same with an additional Level I elective to complete this Level.
+LEVEL I LEVEL II LEVEL III LITS1001 LITS1002 LITS1003 AND: FOUN1016 / FOUN1019 FOUN1002 Foreign Language Department with at lea available Literature Ge A minimum of 12 crea in courses offered by the ast ONE course in each of the enres over Levels II and III. dits at Level III (which MUST ked course); the remaining 15 t level II.
+4 Free electives AND: FOUN1201 FOUN1301 Free electives Free electives

+Registration in FOUN1019 reduces the number of credits which can be taken in free electives at Level I.

+Students who are exempt from the Foreign Language requirement MUST substitute same with an additional Level I elective to complete this Level.

 Electives MUST include at least three (3) Humanities and Education courses outside of department of major.